 - Bed bugs need a diet of blood to survive and breed throughout their development stages.

-- They feed on your and your pet’s blood and are not able to depend on other sources of food.
+- They feed on your and your pet’s blood and cannot depend on other sources of food.

 - They directly feed on the host and cannot depend on hunts for split blood.
 Including pressure and temperature, it is believed to be related to a mixture of factors.

-- Many times bed bugs crawl out from their hiding spaces and feed on you and your pets at night within a restricted range of their nest.
+- Often, bed bugs crawl out from their hiding spaces and feed on you and your pets at night within a restricted range of their nest.

 - However, if they have a deficiency of food for a long time, they will break this cycle and come out to feed during day time.